-- (f)(1) The provisions of Section 2116 of the Revised Statutes, shall not be applicable to (A) the Passamaquoddy Tribe, the Penobscot Nation or the Houlton Band of Maliseet Indians or any other Indian, Indian nation or tribe or band of Indians in the State of Maine, or (B) any land or natural resources owned by or held in trust for the Passamaquoddy Tribe, the Penobscot Nation or the Houlton Band of Maliseet Indians or any other Indian, Indian nation or tribe or band of Indians in the State of Maine.
-Except as provided in subsection (f)(2), such land or natural resources shall not otherwise be subject to any restraint on alienation by virtue of being held in trust by the United States or the Secretary. - (2) Except as provided in paragraph (3) of this subsection, any transfer of land or natural resources within Passamaquoddy Indian Territory or Penobscot Indian Territory, or transfer of land or natural resources held in trust for the Houlton Band of Maliseet Indians, except (A) takings for public uses consistent with the Maine Implementing Act, (B) takings for public uses pursuant to the laws of the United States, or (C) transfers of individual Indian use assignments from one member of the Passamaquoddy Tribe, Penobscot Nation, or Houlton Band of Maliseet Indians to another member of the same Tribe, Nation, or Band, shall be void ab initio and without any validity in law or equity. - (3) Land or natural resources within the Passamaquoddy Indian Territory or the Penobscot Indian Territory or held in trust for the benefit of the Houlton Band of Maliseet Indians may, at the request of the respective Tribe, Nation, or Band, be--
+- (f)(1) The provisions of Section 2116 of the Revised Statutes, shall not be applicable to (i) the Passamaquoddy Tribe, the Penobscot Nation or the Houlton Band of Maliseet Indians or any other Indian, Indian nation or tribe or band-of Indians in the State of Maine, and (ii) any land or natural resources owned by or held in trust for the Passamaquoddy Tribe, the Penobscot Nation or the Houlton Band of Maliseet Indians or any other Indian, Indian nation or tribe or band of Indians in the State of Maine.
+Except as provided in subsection (f)(2), such land or natural resources shall not otherwise be subject to any restraint on alienation by virtue of being held in trust by the United States or the Secretary. - (2) Except as provided in paragraph (3) of this subsection, any transfer of land or natural resources within Passamaquoddy Indian Territory or Penobscot Indian Territory, except (i) takings for public uses consistent with the Maine Implementing Act, (ii) takings for public uses pursuant to the laws of the United States, or (iii) transfers of individual Indian use assignments from one member of the Passamaquoddy Tribe, Penobscot Nation, or Houlton Band of Maliseet Indians to another member of the same Tribe, Nation, or Band, shall be void ab initio and without any validity in law or equity. - (3) Land or natural resources held in trust for the benefit of the